William Randolph Hearst Endowed Fellowship for Minority Students

 - U.S. citizenship or U.S. permanent residency.
 Students approved for participation in the federal Deferred Action for Childhood Arrivals program are eligible to apply.

-To apply, you will need to submit a current resume, cover letter, unofficial transcript, writing sample, and letter of recommendation.
-The letter of recommendation from a professor or supervisor can be included with your application, or sent separately.
+To apply, you will need to submit a current resume, cover letter, unofficial transcript, writing sample, and at least one reference from a professor or supervisor (past or present), which can be included with your application or sent separately.